muhammadmueenarif/JS-Array-Methods/readme.txt

 we can also pass index with array like array.map(arrayname, index)

-sort array. it will sort data by any attribute like name, age etc., const students=[{name:'raza', age:'14'}, {name:'ali', age:'17'},{name:'hassan', age:'12'},
+sort method. it will sort data by any attribute like name, age etc., const students=[{name:'raza', age:'14'}, {name:'ali', age:'17'},{name:'hassan', age:'12'},
     {name:'ahmed', age:'20'},{name:'afaq', age:'13'},{name:'bilal', age:'12'},{name:'mohsin', age:'10'}];